monarchjhaveri/medieval/README.md

 2. Twitter: [Follow me](https://twitter.com/intent/follow?screen_name=monarchwadia).
 My twitter handle is [@monarchwadia](https://twitter.com/monarchwadia)
 3. Github: [Star MediEval on Github](https://github.com/monarchjhaveri/medieval)

-## NOTE!
-Restrictions
+## Restrictions
-Currently (mostly because of the fact that I'm the only developer working on this project), only Docker on Linux is supported.
+Currently (mostly because of the fact that the project is quite new at this moment), only Docker on Linux is supported.
 But this can change!
 [Let me know](https://github.com/monarchjhaveri/medieval#thankware) that you like MediEval! if enough people are using MediEval, I can absolutely add support for Windows and MacOS.

 ## Installation
 0. Only supported on Linux.
 It might not work on Windows or MacOS.
 1. Ensure that you [have Docker installed](https://www.docker.com/).
-2. Make sure that your user [can use Docker without sudo[(https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo).
+2. Make sure that your user [can use Docker without sudo](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo).
 3. `npm install -g medieval`

 ## NPM Instructions